CliMA/ClimateMachine.jl/docs/src/GettingStarted/RunningClimateMachine.md

                         (default: "never")
   --vtk <interval>      interval at which to output VTK (default:
                         "never")
   --monitor-timestep-duration <interval>
+                        interval in time-steps at which to output the current memory usage (default: "never") --monitor-timestep-duration <interval>
                         interval in time-steps at which to output wall-clock time per time-step (default: